Hunt rules out big tax cuts despite Tory calls for pre-election giveaway

 The Cabinet minister did however leave open the possibility of carrying out tax cuts in 2024, meaning Rishi Sunak may be able to make a vote-enticing pitch ahead of going to the polls.

-As Tory members descend on Manchester for their annual conference, Mr Hunt insisted the Prime Minister will survive in the role for his second in charge despite electoral prospects looking bleak.
+Pressure within the party for Mr Hunt to act was made clear as former prime minister Liz Truss drew a large crowd as she called for tax cuts.

+Ms Truss showed she was still popular with the members who elected her a little over a year ago as she called for corporation tax to be cut to 19% or less and for Government spending to be slashed.

-Cabinet minister Michael Gove has publicly called for pre-election tax cuts, a cry ousted leader Liz Truss will also make.
+Cabinet minister Michael Gove has also publicly called for pre-election tax cuts.

 Mr Gove also backed Business Secretary Kemi Badenoch calling for the UK to keep the threat to leave the European Convention on Human Rights (ECHR) “on the table” in a suggestion popular with the Tory right.